How to Create Effective Survey Questions

 Keep the questions short

-• Use multiple choice questions as a useful tool – While open ended questions can certainly have their uses, some customers are immediately put off answering a survey when they see a free text box.
+• Use multiple choice questions as a useful tool – While open-ended questions can certainly have their uses, some customers are immediately put off answering a survey when they see a free text box.
 Keep things easy for them by providing a list of responses to choose from.

-• Make responses simple with scores out of 10 – Another way to make things easy for the customer is an easy to follow score out of 10, providing quick and easy to read results.
+• Make responses simple with scores out of 10 – Another way to make things easy for the customer is an easy-to-follow score out of 10, providing quick and easy-to-read results.

 • Always give customers an applicable answer – You should hopefully know why you’re targeting a specific customer or group of customers and have relevant answer options for them.
 Just in case though, give them an option to opt out of the question where it might not apply to them.